 How to Reach Cape Town?

 The best way to reach Cape Town is by air.
 Many airlines fly into Cape Town’s airport, including British Airways, KLM, and Qatar Airways.
 The flight will take about three hours from London Heathrow Airport or six hours from New York City JFK International Airport.
 If you’re coming from Europe or Asia, your flight will be closer to 10-12 hours long.
-Once in the city, there are several ways to get around: buses, trains and taxis.
+Once in the city, there are several ways to get around, including buses, trains, and taxis.
 Another option is to get to Cape Town by road.
 Take the N1, which will lead you straight into Cape Town.
 There are also many scenic routes that you can take if you want to stop and see some sights along the way.

 Climate